kelecorix/api-coindesk/README.md

 # CoinDesk API

-Haskell binding for CoinDesk API  (BPI, Bitcoin Price Index) http://www.coindesk.com/api/
+Haskell bindings for CoinDesk API / [BPI, Bitcoin Price Index] (http://www.coindesk.com/api/)

 `src` - contains actual API that can be used in 3rd part apps `app` - executable for CLI app that can be used to view current value or run continuosly